melindachang/kumiko/README.md

 ### Beautiful no-class CSS library.

 Writing CSS is annoying, especially when you want to build something _fast_.
-Tailwind tries to solve this by giving you classes, but we want to take it further.
-Kumiko aims to provide you prebuilt styles and a bit of custom elements, so you can get your project up and running as fast as possible.
+Tailwind tries to solve this by giving you utility classes, but we want to take it further.
+Kumiko aims to provide you with a solid foundation of prebuilt styles, so you can get your project up and running as fast as possible.

 ![Code Size](https://badgen.net/badgesize/brotli/https/unpkg.com/kumiko?color=EE3F86&labelColor=1D1E32&style=flat-square&label=size) ![NPM Version](https://img.shields.io/npm/v/kumiko?color=EE3F86&labelColor=1D1E32&style=flat-square) ![License](https://badgen.net/github/license/melindachang/kumiko?color=EE3F86&labelColor=1D1E32&style=flat-square)